Skip to main content

 Creating a map

-From the home screen, click Create Map.
-You’ll be prompted to:
+From the home (Today) screen, click Create Map:

 1. Name your map — something descriptive like “Backend Rewrite” or “Mobile App v2”

-2. Add folders — point it at one or more local directories or clone from a URL
+2. Add folders — point at one or more local directories, or clone from a URL

-Maps appear on your home screen as cards.
-Click one to open it and see its spatial canvas.
+Pentagon’s default location for new folders is ~/Pentagon/<map-name>/, but you can pick any folder on your machine.
+Maps appear on your home screen as cards; click one to open it and see its spatial canvas.

 Adding folders

-Each map can contain multiple folders.
-This is useful when your work spans several repositories or a monorepo with distinct areas.
+Each map can contain multiple folders — useful when your work spans several repositories or a monorepo with distinct areas.
 To add a folder to an existing map:

 • Open the map

-• Choose between a local directory or clone from a URL
+• Add a folder under the Folders section — choose a local directory or clone from a URL

 When you spawn an agent, you choose which folders it can access from the ones in your map.